 The ongoing upheaval in the Middle East poses new challenges for the United States.
 Washington continues to look to secure energy supplies, protect Israel's well-being, and preserve regional stability.
 However, the policies most likely to achieve these ends at acceptable costs are open to fresh debate.
 As the United States struggles to map new policies, regional leaders question its political will to remain a power in the region.

-By analyzing the forces both driving and frustrating change in the Middle East, CFR's Middle East team provides an unrivalled resource for policymakers and the public alike seeking to understand the changing dynamics of this region.
+By analyzing the forces both driving and frustrating change in the Middle East, CFR's Middle East team provides an unrivaled resource for policymakers and the public alike seeking to understand the changing dynamics of this region.